OjasGeet/Internship_Gurucul/README.md

 The retry behavior (max retry count and delay) is configurable via the `config.properties` file located in the classpath.

 ## Dependencies
-This project relies on the Apache HttpClient library for handling HTTP requests and responses.
+This project relies on the Apache HttpClient library for handling HTTP requests and responses , Junit and WireMock to conduct Tests.
 Ensure you have the necessary dependencies configured in your project's build system.

 ## Data Transfer Object Class